Offshore Wind and Onshore Jobs

 Making Maryland a Clean Energy LEader

-In 2013, CCAN and other climate advocacy partners helped pass the Maryland Offshore Wind Act, opening the door to capitalize on Maryland’s greatest renewable energy resource.
+In 2013, CCAN and other climate advocacy partners helped pass the Maryland Offshore Wind Act.
+This opened the door to capitalize on Maryland’s greatest renewable energy resource.
 In May 2017, Maryland’s Public Service Commission (PSC) approved applications from U.S. Wind and Skipjack Offshore Energy for offshore wind projects in the Atlantic Ocean that will produce a combined 368 megawatts of energy for Maryland residents.
 The wind farms will be built off of the coast of Ocean City, Maryland and collectively generate enough energy to power over 500,000 homes.
-Read the May 2017 decision from the PSC here.

 With these projects, Maryland could become the East Coast manufacturing hub for this growing industry, putting us at the forefront of clean energy development and reducing our reliance on harmful fossil fuels.

 The Clean Energy Jobs Act of 2019 mandated an additional 1,200 MW of offshore wind generation to help meet Maryland’s clean energy goals.
 Since the passage of CEJA, companies like US Wind and Orsted have proposed additional projects and the Public Service Commission is expected to complete its review and issue a decision for the Round 2 projects by December 18, 2021.

 Baltimore’s deepwater port and underused industrial areas make the region a prime location for wind turbine manufacturing and assembly.

 Maryland’s Public Service Commission required the two wind companies to invest $115 million in manufacturing facilities and port upgrades in and around Sparrows Point, or a similar port facility, and contribute $6 million to an offshore wind business development fund.
 This economic activity will prioritize small businesses and businesses owned by people of color.